thorehusfeldt/problem_package_format_copy/docs/source/core.rst

 ------

 By default, the time limit for a problem is inferred by the judge based on the the example submissions.
-For instance, the time lmit may be twice the slowest running time among the submissions in ``submissions/accepted``, rounded up to the nearest integer number of seconds.
+For instance, the time limit may be twice the slowest running time among the submissions in ``submissions/accepted``, rounded up to the nearest integer number of seconds.

 To modify these settings, see :ref:`Problem Timing`.